Additional information for Faraldo-Gómez and Forrest lab users

 Hardware

-The hardware characteristics of each compute node are as follows:
+The hardware characteristics of each CPU compute node are as follows:

 • Submitting jobs to the batch system